Learn how to program games with the LÖVE framework

 function love.draw() love.graphics.rectangle("line", 100, 50, 200, 150) end

 The second and third argument of this function are the x and y position.

 x means "horizontal position on the screen".
-0 is the left of the screen.
+0 is the left side of the screen.

 y means "vertical position on the screen".
-0 is the top of the screen.
+0 is the top side of the screen.

 Now we want to make the rectangle move.
 It's time to start thinking like a programmer.
 What exactly needs to happen in order for the rectangle to move to the right?
 The x-position needs to go up.
 100, 101, 102, 103, 104, etc. But we can't change 100 to 101.
 100 is simply 100.
 We need to have something that can change in any number we want it to be.
 That's right, a variable!